OctopusDeploy/blog/blog/2022-01/variable-update-notification/index.md

 ---
 title: Variable update notification
-description: Learn how to post a message to slack when a variable has changed using Slack, Azure Functions, and Octopus subscriptions.
+description: Learn how to post a message to Slack when a variable has changed using  Azure Functions and Octopus subscriptions.
 author: shawn.sesna@octopus.com
-visibility: private
+visibility: public
-published: 2022-11-01-1400
+published: 2022-01-27-1400
 metaImage:
 bannerImage:
 bannerImageAlt: